pvbouwel/redshift-manifest-tools/README.md

  to local storage.
 It uses a Redshift manifest file that is created by the unload command to know which files to fetch.

+This is archived since I no longer actively maintain nor use it.

 # Choices made
  - Self-made implementation of S3 client-side decryption by using pypi cryptography library.
 There are Python